MrWolfZ/simplux/recipes/basics/getting-started/README.md

 Now we're ready to go.

 In **simplux** all state is contained in _modules_.
 Your application will consist of many such modules, but for now we will only create a simple one that contains a counter.
-Once you have finished this recipe, you can head over to the recipe for [organizing your application state](../../advanced/organizing-application-state#readme) to get more insights into how to do that effectively.
+Once you have finished this recipe, you can head over to the recipe for [organizing your application state](../../advanced/organizing-application-state#readme) to get more insights into how to organize your application into multiple modules effectively.

 ```ts
 import { createSimpluxModule } from '@simplux/core'